pulp/pulp_ansible/README.rst

 * Store private Ansible roles on-premise
 * Install Roles from pulp_ansible using the `ansible-galaxy` CLI
 * Version Role content over time and rollback if necessary
+* Support for the new multi-role content type from Galaxy

 Issues are tracked `in Redmine <https://pulp.plan.io/projects/ansible_plugin/issues>`_.
 You can file a new issue or feature request `here <https://pulp.plan.io/projects/ansible_plugin/issues/new>`_.